Skip to content

 [!NOTE] The weights will be downloaded to ~/.cache/rai directory on first use.

-The agents create two ROS 2 nodes: grounding_dino and grounded_sam using ROS2Connector.
+The services create two ROS 2 nodes: detection_service and segmentation_service using ROS2Connector.

 Testing with Example Client